-Amortization Schedule:
+Amortization schedule:

 Collection agency:

-A for profit company that is contracted to collect debt from people who have defaulted on their loans.
+A for-profit company that is contracted to collect debt from people who have defaulted on their loans.

 Default:

-Loans either guaranteed by, or owned by, the U.S. Department of Education.
+Loans either guaranteed or owned by the U.S. Department of Education (ED).
 These loans tend to have more flexible options for repayment than private student loans.
-Most federal loan types have interest rates set annually by the U.S. Department of Education, Federal Student Aid (FSA).
+Most federal loan types have interest rates set annually by ED's Federal Student Aid.

 Direct Loan:

-Money that the U.S. Department of Education pays a school on a borrower's behalf, which needs to be repaid within a certain time period.
+Money the U.S. Department of Education pays a school on a borrower's behalf, which needs to be repaid within a certain time period.
 Most new federal loans after 2010 are Direct Loans.

-The Federal Family Education Loan Program is a former loan program that included the Federal Stafford Loan, Federal PLUS, Federal Supplemental Loans for Students (Federal SLS), and Federal Consolidation Loan programs.
-Lenders used their own funds to make loans to enable students or their parents to pay the costs of the students' attendance at eligible institutions (Family Education Loan (FFEL) | Library | Knowledge Center).
-The last FFEL loan was made in 2010.
+This is a former loan program that included the Federal Stafford Loan, Federal PLUS, Federal Supplemental Loans for Students, and Federal Consolidation Loan programs.
+Lenders used their own funds to make loans to enable students or their parents to pay the costs of the students' attendance at eligible institutions.
+The last FFEL Program loan was made in 2010.

 Pell Grant: